Firstly, you need to satisfy the General University Entrance Requirements

 In addition to the general requirements, you should note the following:

-1. You will need two A-levels with at least one of these in a Science (Biology; Human Biology; Chemistry; Mathematics; Physics, Psychology) either a third A-level or two AS-levels to study for a degree in Natural Sciences [ Note: it is proposed for 2014 entry that three A-levels will be required].
+1. You will need three A-levels (excluding General Studies and Critical Thinking) or equivalent with at least one of these in a Science (Biology; Human Biology; Chemistry; Mathematics; Physics.)
 The standard offer is A*AA at A-Level and based on your subject interests declared at the point of application, you wiil need specific A-level grades to study:

 - Chemistry: AA in Chemistry and Mathematics.